gravitational/teleport/rfd/0056-bot-for-cert-renewals.md

 state: draft
 ---

-# RFD TBD - Teleport Cert Renewal Bot
+# RFD 56 - Teleport Cert Renewal Bot

 ## What

-RFD TBD defines the high-level goals and architecture for a new agent that can continuously renew Teleport-issued certificates.
+RFD 56 defines the high-level goals and architecture for a new agent that can continuously renew Teleport-issued certificates.

 ## Why